CompTIA Certification Guide

 CompTIA Cybersecurity Analyst (CySA+)

-Holders of the CySA+ credential are well-versed in using system threat-detection tools and data and behavioral analytics to protect applications and systems against risks, threats, and other vulnerabilities.
-Holders of the CySA+ certification may monitor network behavior and evaluate the results and develop solutions to better protect against advanced persistent threats (APTs), intrusions, malware, and other risks.
+Holders of the CySA+ credential are well-versed in using system threat-detection tools and data and behavioural analytics to protect applications and systems against risks, threats, and other vulnerabilities.
+Holders of the CySA+ certification may monitor network behaviour, evaluate the results, and develop solutions to better protect against advanced persistent threats (APTs), intrusions, malware, and other risks.

 CySA+ is a bridge certification between the Security+ credential (which takes two years of experience) and the master-level Advanced Security Practitioner Certification (CASP), which requires ten years of expertise, according to CompTIA.
 Candidates must pass a performance-based test to acquire a CySA+.